jlinoff/pybld/README.md

 It is very useful for staging tests.

+I have tested it on CentOS 6.6 linux and Mac OS X 10.10.3.

 ### Example
 Here is an example that shows how to install 2.7.10 and 3.4.3 in a local directory tree.